 The flowkeeper valve has a spring loaded valve that can be set to open and close so it sucks in some water at the valve, thus reducing the amount of water being sucked in through the cleaner.
 This reduces the amount of suction at the cleaner head and prevents it from getting stuck.
 The flowkeeper valve can be used on a manual cleaner as well, particularly if you’re using a long, telescoping rod.

 Above-ground pools don’t have a main drain on the bottom of the pool, but in-ground pools do.
 This is another area where automatic cleaners are prone to get stuck.
 The main drain has suction pulling water through it and the cleaner has its own suction.
 When they come in contact, the combined suction can trap the cleaner.

-The easiest, and least expensive, solution to this problem is to turn off the main drain while your automatic cleaner is working.
+The easiest, and least expensive, solution to this problem is to turn off the main drain while your 10 Best Automatic Pool Cleaners of 2022 – Top Picks & Reviews is working.
 Alternately you can adjust the main drain pressure by locating the controls at the pump.
 The main drain should have a lever on the pipe allowing you to close it entirely, or partially close it which will reduce the suction.

 The drain will still work whether the cleaner is operating or not, and once you’ve found the correct setting that prevents your cleaner from getting stuck when it goes over it, you can leave it there.
 You’ll probably have to experiment with it a little since all pools and pumps are different, but once you’ve found the correct setting, your work is done.

 If You’re Using a Manual Pool Cleaner: